 Take my monthly "Trivia Challenge" and you could win too!

-The Grand Prize Winner of last month's Trivia Challenge Quiz is Tom Richards of Germantown TN!
-He was the first person to correctly answer my quiz question from last month: What event directly caused the creation of "April Fool's Day?"
+The Grand Prize Winner of last month's Trivia Challenge Quiz is Sheryl Crimmins of The Blau & Berg Company!
+She was the first person to correctly answer my quiz question from last month: What event directly caused the creation of "April Fool's Day?"
 The correct answer was a) The addition of January, February & March to the original calendar.
 Now, here's this month's trivia question.
-The winner will receive a gift card to To any Sekisui Restaurant.
-Which of the following is true about a mother and her babies? - a) A mother giraffe often gives birth while standing - b) A female oyster over her lifetime may produce over 100 million young - c) Kittens are born both blind and deaf, but their mother's purring is used to signal them - d) All of the above are true Email me right now with your answer!
+The winner will receive a \$25 gift card to Bed, Bath & Beyond.
+Which of the following is true about a mother and her babies? - a) A mother giraffe often gives birth while standing - b) A female oyster over her lifetime may produce over 100 million young - c) Kittens are born both blind and deaf, but their mother's purring is used to signal them - d) All of the above are true Call me right now with your answer!

-Jon@PCDoctorMemphis.com How To Spring Clean Your PC And Other Devices
+How To Spring Clean Your PC And Other Devices

 Just like your house needs some freshening up for the spring months, your computers and other devices can also use a good sweeping from time to time.
 For only \$99, we will have a trained expert perform a "Spring Cleaning" of your computer or network to make it run faster and with fewer problems.
-For only \$99, we'll come onsite to perform a system maintenance check to: - Detect and remove hidden spyware - > Check your privacy settings, firewall and network security - Perform various system checks and maintenance to speed up your computer and network - Block annoying pop-up ads and check your online security settings - Check for system errors, conflicts, or other problems - Verify your data backups Normally we charge \$395 for this maintenance service, but it's yours for only \$99.
+For only \$99, we'll come onsite to perform a system maintenance check to: - Detect and remove hidden spyware - Check your privacy settings, firewall and network security - Perform various system checks and maintenance to speed up your computer and network - Block annoying pop-up ads and check your online security settings - Check for system errors, conflicts, or other problems - Verify your data backups Normally we charge \$395 for this maintenance service, but it's yours for only \$99.
 But you have to hurry...this special is only good through the end of May, so call today!
-901-328-9400 How Do We Really Make Decisions?
+(732) 391-4770 How Do We Really Make Decisions?
 By Jim Camp Neuroscience has made unprecedented discoveries in the last 10 years with scientific studies pointing the way to how we really make decisions.
 It turns out that decision making is not intellectual.
 It's emotional.
 For someone who's involved in business transactions and other types of negotiation, this is a critical piece of information that can give you an enormous advantage.
-The neurologist Antonio Damasio Jim Camp is the leading global expert on negotiations.
-Over the last 25 years, he has trained and coached over 100,000 people to negotiate better, more profitable agreements in more than 500 multinational organizations.
-He is the best-selling author of both, Start with No® and No: the Only System of Negotiation You Need for Work and Home.
+Jim Camp is the leading global expert on negotiations.
+Over the last 25 years, he has trained and coached over 100,000 people to negotiate better, more profitable agreements in more than 500 multi- He is the best-selling author of both, Start with No® and No: the Only System of Negotiation You Need national organizations.